t1/pomx/README.md

 While this makes the syntax more concise, the real benefit other languages _can_ provide (if used properly), is to reduce the repetition in you build files - Don't Repeat Yourself or DRY.
-By leveraging reuse, build files don't just get more concise, they also get more uniform (by reducing the snowflake effect) and more expressive (if you can find a solid abstraction with a clear name).
+By leveraging reuse, build files don't just get more concise, they also get more uniform (by reducing the snowflake effect: every snow crystal is different) and more expressive (if you can find a solid abstraction with a clear name).
 I.e. if you want e.g. a Java EE 7 WAR, you should only specify that this is what you want, and the know-how required to build it, the dependencies, the Java compiler setting, the properties, etc. is expressed once-and-only-once in a file in the repository.
 We can do that with XML.
-In this project, I do so by allowing profiles to be defined in Maven repository files.
+POMX does so by allowing profiles to be defined in Maven repository files.

 Xml is not the problem.